Drinking under the recommended daily limit can reduce the risk of health problems in the future…

 Multiply strength (ABV) by volume (ml) and divide by 1,000 to get the units or use this unit calculator.

 Many health risks are connected with drinking.
 People who are:

 For more information about how to reduce your units view Derby Alcohol - a website about your relationship about your relationship with alcohol and how it affects you.
-To get confidential advice on a range of alcohol treatment options, call ADS Derby free on 0800 051 5857 or drop in at:
+To get confidential advice on a range of alcohol treatment options, call Derby Drug and Alcohol Service on 0300 790 0265 or drop in at:

 Derby Drug and Alcohol Service

 Anyone under 18 years old can get help and support by contacting: